AKTheDev56/Roblox_DOORS_Script/README.md

 (Script is in releases, You may view the RAW file at main.)

-(Also, this script is ONLY for Doors, if you use it in another game, it either wont work, or you will get bombarded by error and warnings in the console.)
+(Also, this script is ONLY for Doors, if you use it in another game, it either wont work, or you will get bombarded by error and warnings in the console, And ONLY use this script when you are in the game.
+Not the lobby.)